We’ve all been there. It’s the end of a long day, and you’ve *finally* gotten into bed, ready to catch some much earned sleep.

 When the skin is dry, it is more susceptible to itchiness and irritation.

 Skin is naturally drier at night, partly because we’re not exposed to as many moisture-rich environments when we’re sleeping.
 This can make the problem even worse.
 Any existing itchiness is exacerbated.
-Underlying skin conditions such as eczema or psoriasis are often worse at night because your body temperature naturally drops while we sleep, which can lead to increased dryness.

 You can also try using a moisturizer before bed, one that contains ingredients like hyaluronic acid or shea butter to help lock in moisture.
+There are many products on the market that your healthcare provider may recommend, but it's important to make sure that the drying effects of any additional products are minimized.

 Itching is often worse at night because that’s when the body’s natural inflammatory process ramps up.
 During the day, we’re constantly moving around and using our muscles, which helps to reduce inflammation.
 At night, however, we’re still and our bodies have a chance to rest and repair.